World Cup 'hurt' driving Wales, says Bale

 - Wales are unbeaten in their last 16 home matches in all competitions (winning 11 and drawing five), their longest unbeaten run on home soil in their history.
 They have only conceded five goals in these 16 games and never more than once in this run (11 clean sheets).

 - Austria have netted four goals in each of their last two games, a 4-2 win over Israel and 4-1 win over Moldova.
-The Austrians last scored 4+ goals in three games in a row in April/May 1927, although Wales haven't shipped four goals at home in a competitive international since a 5-1 defeat to Slovakia back in October 2006.
+The Austrians last scored four or more goals in three games in a row in April/May 1927, although Wales have not shipped four goals at home in a competitive international since a 5-1 defeat to Slovakia back in October 2006.

 - Gareth Bale has been directly involved in more Wales goals than any other player in 2022 World Cup qualifying (three goals, three assists).
 Across the last three World Cup qualifying campaigns, Bale has been involved in 42% of Wales' 36 goals (11 goals, four assists).

 - Marko Arnautovic has been involved in 13 goals in his last 14 World Cup qualifiers (nine goals, four assists).
-Arnautovic is Austria's third-highest scorer in all competitions with 32 goals, behind Toni Polster (44) and Hans Krankl (34).
+Arnautovic is Austria's third highest scorer in all competitions with 32 goals, behind Toni Polster (44) and Hans Krankl (34).

 My Wales XI to play Austria